 The Property suite allows a plug-in module to get and set certain values in the plug-in host.

-.
+Properties are defined as either a 32 bit integer, simpleProperty, or a handle, complexProperty.
 Properties are identified by a signature and key, which form a pair to identify the property of interest.
 Some properties, like channel names and path names, are also indexed; you must supply the signature, key, and index (zero-based) to access or update these properties.
 For a list of keys, See Property Keys Recognized by Property Suite Callbacks.
 The property suite is available to all plug-ins.

 - Note: